qir-alliance/qir-spec/specification/under_development/profiles/Adaptive_Profile.md

 capabilities.
 The extended possible adaptive profile capabilities a program can express are:

-8. Qubit resetting (`__quantum__qis__reset__body` supported in the instruction set).
+5. Qubit resetting (`__quantum__qis__reset__body` supported in the instruction set).
-9. Classical computations on integers, floating-point numbers, or fixed-point numbers.
+6. Classical computations on integers, floating-point numbers, or fixed-point numbers.
-10. User-defined functions and function calls.
+7. IR-defined functions and function calls.
-11. Backwards branching.
+8. Backwards branching.
-12. Multiple target branching.
+9. Multiple target branching.
 <!-- markdownlint-enable MD029 -->

-Thus, any backend that supports capabilities 1-7 and as many of capabilities 8-12 as it desires is considered as supporting adaptive profile programs.
+Thus, any backend that supports capabilities 1-7 and as many of capabilities 5-9 as it desires is considered as supporting adaptive profile programs.
 An adaptive profile program must indicate what additional capabilities it uses via module flags.
 Additionally, backends can indicate how they support the various optional capabilities and any caveats on support for the capabilities